-Energy is provided to the City by means of wholesale power agreements with the Lower Colorado River Authority, AEP Energy Partners-Texas Central Company and provisional agreements with CPS San Antonio.
+Energy is provided to the City by means of wholesale power agreements with various wholesale energy providers through a combination of short and long term contracts.
 The contracts provide a certain level of diversity to hedge costs inflationary pressures on wholesale power.
 The City also has an alliance with nine other municipal power cities and one electric cooperative for the mutual benefits that pertain to energy consulting and market participation as a viable solution and a strategic alternative to full reliance on the “legacy” wholesale energy provider.

 The primary function of the department is to provide low cost, reliable power to our residential, commercial and industrial customers.
 Our service territory covers 42 square miles and over 202 miles of overhead construction and 166 miles of primary underground service.
 GUS’s Electric Department presently serves a population of more than 45,000 customers and has more than 20,000 electric meters, and 6,000 overhead and underground transformers in the distribution systems.

 The Electric System has four (4) major components:

 - Transmission Lines: High voltage is provided by LCRA and TXU rated at 138,000 volts AC.
 This is an economical means of providing energy from long distances in order to reduce losses and provide the industry standard for maintaining 120 Volts and 60 Cycles per Second.
 There are presently over twenty miles of transmission lines encircling the City to provide high voltage to our substations.